just-programs/discord-rpc/README.md

 Then copy client ID, load photos (e.g. link: https://discordapp.com/developers/applications/#your-app#/rich-presence/assets) and put this fragments in code.

+Also, download library (lib folder), 'cause RPC will not work w/out this library. (put it in Build Path)

 # configuration
 1st step: download source code and put it in any folder. (e.g.: Desktop/discord-rpc)